← All Articles

 Media organizations face unique ethical challenges with AI implementation that don't apply to other industries.
 Issues around transparency, bias in automated content curation, and disclosure requirements when AI contributes to articles require specialized expertise.

-Your speaker should understand the Society of Professional Journalists' AI guidelines, know how major newsrooms handle AI attribution, and be familiar with emerging regulatory frameworks affecting media organizations.
-They should discuss specific cases, such as CNET's handling of AI-generated article corrections in 2023, or The Guardian's policy requiring disclosure when AI assists in content creation.
+Your speaker should understand emerging industry guidelines around AI use in journalism, know how major newsrooms handle AI attribution, and be familiar with the regulatory conversations affecting media organizations.
+They should discuss specific cases, such as CNET's widely covered handling of AI-generated article corrections in 2023, or various newsroom policies around disclosure when AI assists in content creation.

-Strong presentations include templates for AI disclosure policies, guidelines for maintaining editorial independence when using AI tools, and frameworks for evaluating bias in automated content recommendation systems.
+Strong presentations include practical frameworks for AI disclosure policies, guidelines for maintaining editorial independence when using AI tools, and approaches for evaluating bias in automated content recommendation systems.

 Speaker Selection Checklist for Media Conference Organizers